Electoral Commission of Ghana: International support

 The claim that the commission received a successful support to the close of elections of 2008, has made it a focus of African and international election reform organizations.
-In November 2009, a conference was held to analyze this election and tried to establish new standards and practices for African election commissions which was Held in Accra was titled Colloquium on African Elections: Best Practices and Cross-Sectorial Collaboration.
+In November 2009, a conference was held to analyze this election and tried to establish new standards and practices for African election commissions.
+It was held in Accra and was titled Colloquium on African Elections: Best Practices and Cross-Sectorial Collaboration.
 The conference was organized by a number of international election reform organizations including the National Democratic Institute, the Africa Center for Strategic Studies, the International Foundation for Electoral Systems, the Netherlands Institute for Multiparty Democracy, the Open Society Initiative for West Africa and UNDP.

 Former members

 In February 2004, three members of the commission retired.
 They were Elizabeth Solomon, Mrs. Theresa Cole and Professor Ernest Dumor.
 Another member, Dr. M. K.Puni, died in June 2005.
 Dixon Afreh is a former member of the Commission who left when he was appointed as a Justice of the Appeal Court in October 1994.
 Three of the members were appointed by President John Kufuor in consultation with the Council of State of Ghana in February 2004 and sworn in on 5 March 2004.
 They are Mrs. Paulina Adobea Dadzawa, an administrator, Nana Amba Eyiiba I, Efutuhemaa and Krontihemaa of the Oguaa Traditional Area and Eunice Akweley Roberts, an educationist and human resource practitioner.
 They were all women.
 Ebenezer Aggrey Fynn, a management consultant was also appointed to the commission by the president to bring it to its full complement of seven members.

 In June 2018, the chairperson, Charlotte Osei, and her two deputies, Amadu Sulley and Georgina Opoku Amankwah were removed from office by President Akufo-Addo on the recommendation of a committee set up by the chief justice.